AckeeCZ/ReactiveLocation/README.md

 pod "ReactiveLocation"
 ```

+## Forking this repository
+If you use ReactiveLocation in your projects drop us a tweet at [@ackeecz][1] or leave a star here on Github.
+We would love to hear about it!

 ## Sharing is caring
 This tool and repo has been opensourced within our `#sharingiscaring` action when we have decided to opensource our internal projects